Firmsconsulting

 Of course, there are exceptions.
 Some companies specifically stay away from a professional dress code.
 A good example is Google, employees of which follow a very casual dress code.
 But in most cases, this guideline will make you stand out and get noticed.
 Of course, your other actions, such as the quality of your work are also ingredients of your personal style and should support your overall message of excellence.

 THERE IS ONE IMPORTANT WORD OF CAUTION.
-Dressing well must make you feel better internally and present a confident or positive message.
+Dressing well must make you feel better internally and present a confident and positive message.
 Never ever confuse dressing better to acting better than your co-workers.
 Your professional dressing will generate attention, so it is very important you go out of your way to indicate that this is your preferred dressing style only and you DO NOT think you are better than your co-workers.
 Show this in your actions and be sincere about it.
-If you dress well but act better than your co-workers then you will harm your business career development.
+If you dress well but act better than your co-workers then you will harm your reputation.

 4 – Reputation

-Establish a reputation of credibility, competence and reliability.
 Your personal style should be aligned with helping you to build a reputation of credibility, competence and reliability.
-Your superiors need to know that if there is trouble and they need someone reliable and competent – they should go to you.
+Your superiors need to know that if there are trouble and they need someone reliable and competent, they should go to you.

 5 – Always keep your word